 IPRAD-SN aspires to lift 50% of the provinces’ impoverished out of poverty upon its completion.
 In order to ascertain progress, the plan delineates key factors to account for during monitoring intervals.
 These factors include gross per capita income levels, beneficiary totals, women-led cooperatives, breadth and quality of road networks, production levels, sustainable farming practitioners and individuals with access to post-production amenities.

 In the Ningxia province, the implementation of this plan has already modernized irrigation systems and improved water access for livestock.
-Additionally, silos have been constructed in order to ensure weather-resistant protection for crops and animal feed and livestock provisions such as cattle sheds have been refurbished.
+Additionally, silos have undergone construction in order to ensure weather-resistant protection for crops and animal feed and livestock provisions such as cattle sheds have undergone refurbishment.
 In improving the care of livestock, farmers are better equipped to breed and sell their animals.
 Each of these developments places farmers in a position to improve agricultural quality and quantity and thus increase profit generation.